jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

       I expect this line to fail because :ref:`True<test_what_is_true>` is not :ref:`False<test_what_is_false>`.
 If it does not fail, then Python_ and I have a problem

 * I turn on the ``Auto Save`` feature in the `Integrated Development Environment (IDE)`_ to automatically save files when I make a change so `I do not repeat myself`_ by hitting save (``ctrl+s`` (windows/linux) or ``command+s`` (mac)) every time I make a change
-* I run the command again
+* I run the command again to run the tests in the terminal_

   .. code-block:: shell